is green tea good for blood pressure

 Drinking tea is good for lowering high blood pressure thanks to the polyphenols and flavonoids in tea.
 Green tea and black tea contain antioxidants that reduce inflammation and oxidative stress-reducing blood pressure levels.

 Green tea catechins, especially EGCG, relax the smooth muscle lining blood vessels contributing to the blood pressure-lowering effects of green tea.
 The antioxidants in green tea also decrease inflammation of the smooth muscle of blood vessels’ walls allowing for vasodilation.
-Relaxation of the smooth muscle of blood vessels’ walls reduces the resistance of blood flow exerted by arteries, further lowering blood pressure.

 The green tea catechins include: